Monday, May 6, 2024

 The story...

-A human resources guy's teaching a meeting facilitation class and I'm a student.
+A human resources guy's teaching me to be a better facilitator.
 "If you're only looking through your own eyes then you're going to get a limited picture of what's really going on.
 What would your third eye see from the top corner of the room?"

 What's really going on in the room?
 We know it's impossible to truly know what's going on inside other people; yet, we can receive "tail tell" signs.
 What would my third eye see?
-The body language, nervous laughter, awkward silence, unexpected comments, beginnings of thoughts not fully expressed, inner-person conflicts working their way out...
-Efforts to take my eyes off me and to open my awareness more fully to the bigger picture has helped me be a better facilitator.
-As a facilitator, I'm more likely to "get it" and to help the group move toward fulfilling meeting goals.
+The body language, nervous laughter, awkward silence, unexpected comments, beginnings of thoughts not fully expressed, inner-personal conflicts working their way out...
+Efforts to redirect my eyes from my vantage to others helped me become a better facilitator.

-These awareness skills and habits take time to develop and require maintenance too.
+These awareness skills and habits take time to develop and maintain.
 They get rusty and need the oil can.
 Dorothy opens her eyes to her surroundings and discovers a person who she hadn't really noticed before - she finds out that he has "heart" issues.

 Just for today...